-- A Company's Financial Resources do not meet the minimum amount (i.e. Absolute Liability amount, or higher if directed) set out by the NEB Act or Regulations; - A Company's Financial Resources do not include sufficient readily accessible funds, the levels of which are established by the Board or in the Regulations; - A Company's Financial Resources available for spill response are reliant on Financial Resources of a parent/affiliate, to which the NEB-regulated Company does not have direct, unencumbered or guaranteed access; or,
+- A Company's Financial Resources do not meet the minimum amount (i.e. Absolute Liability amount, or higher if directed) set out by the NEB Act or Regulations; - A Company's Financial Resources do not include sufficient readily accessible funds, the levels of which are established by the Board or in the Regulations; - A Company's Financial Resources available for spill response are reliant on Financial Resources of a parent/affiliate, to which the NEB-regulated Company does not have direct, unencumbered or guaranteed access; or, - A Company's Financial Resources Plan is too heavily reliant on contingent resources of a third party, (e.g. sole reliance on insurance, with no internal financial means to respond to an incident prior to availability of insurance proceeds).

-4 Set out in Section 3 of the Regulations
+8 Set out in Section 3 of the Regulations.